 - Technical Advisory Committee, May 2015 Meeting: Project Update Presentation

-Over the course of the study, the Core Capacity team will share presentations and draft documents.
-Find documents posted to date below.
+Over the course of the study, the Core Capacity team has shared presentations and documents:

 - Briefing Book: A detailed description of the key trends and challenges facing the system